 The intimacy also comes from the calmess and gongeniality of the river and the closeness of the walls.
 Life along the banks and bars is unhurried.
 Every bend is a good campsite.
-Clear springs are close; their rocks and flowers are good.
-Evenings can be superb-the glow of burnished cliffs, a quiet peace settling on boatmen close by the campfire, subdued voices accentuating the voice of the river, gliding into a night that spreads fast.
-Stars and a diminished sky dimly silhouetted, the canyon's walls, and there is a security between them.
+Clear springs are close; their rocks and flowers drupping rocks and walfaves welcove write from the heat of non.
+At evening in are good.
+Evenings can be superb-the glow of burnished cliffs, a quiet the peace settling on boatmen close by the campfire, subdued voices accentuating the voice of the river, gliding into a night that spreads fast, stars and the diminished sky dimly silhouetted, the canyon's walls, and there is a security between them.

-The rocks through which the canyon was carved are old monolithic sandstones and you need to know three of their names to understand what they are doing.
+The rocks through which the canyon was carved are old monolithic sandstones rising hundreds of feet, in places straight from the walk and you need to know three of their names to understand what they are doing.

 The Wingate formation at the upper end weathers through vertical cracks, extending down from the surface, into massive, burnt-red, columnar blocks and slabs.
-When these break off and fall, shattering on the steep, narrow talus bordering the river, they strew the slope with upended, jagged fragments; their faces, like the cliff above, oxidize to a polished purple-black, a dark varnish which is deep metallic blue in the shade and dazzling white in the sun.
-Downstream the river the Wingate formation drops out of sight below the many-layered Kayenta formation.
-Its place is taken by Navajo sandstone, and the character of the cliffs changes strikingly.
-The plateau weathers into rounded domes and the rim curves, Ephemeral streams have streaked the walls with ribbons of color that cling like wet tapestries.
-The dark stains caused by are the algae and lichens that manage to grow in the occasional films of moisture; the bluish-white bands axe mark where chemicals leached from the sandstone.
-Where water seeps through cracks or where springs flow, there are caves green with tangles of rank vegetation.
+When these break off and fall, shattering on the steep, narrow talus bordering the river, theystrew the slope with upended, jagged fragments; their faces, like the cliff above, oxidize to a polished purple-black, a dark reflection through the shade of the shade and dazzling white, in the sun.
+Downstream the river the Wingate formation drops out of sight below the surface the many-layered Kayenta formation.
+Its place is taken by Navajo sandstone.
+Hire, and the character of the cliffs changes strikingly.
+The plateau weathers and is en sharp. and Water into rounded domes and the rim curves, Ephemeral streams have streaked the curtains & the rock. olds ) walls with ribbons of color that cling like wet tapestries.
+The dark stains called by are the algae and lichens that manage to grow in the occasional films of have been moisture: the bluish-white bands and mark where chemical leached from the sandstone. | Where water seeps through cracks or where springs flow, there are caves green with tangles of rank vegetation.